raleel/cfi-srd-pt/0009_Magic.md

 ### Defending Against a Scroll's Effects

-Any harmful magical effects of a scroll may be resisted using the normal methods appropriate to the effects in question.
-Those resisting may make an Opposed Endurance, Willpower, or Evade roll, vs. the scroll's Magnitude x10.
+Any harmful magical effects of a scroll may be resisted uCanto the normal methods appropriate to the effects in question.
+Those resisting may make an Opposed Tolerância, Força de Vontade, or Evasão roll, vs. the scroll's Magnitude x10.
 A scroll possesses a Magnitude equal to its Intensity.
-Note that Resist (Evade) requires the target to have a Combat Action available in order to throw themselves clear.
+Note that Resist (Evasão) requires the target to have a Combat Action available in order to throw themselves clear.